What is Cryptocurrency & the Blockchain?

 We need to make sure that it is you for your safety and ours.
 If someone hacks into your computer your personal details are at risk.
-It is easy for someone to retrieve a photo of you, so we require an ID selfie to prove that the ID matches the person we are dealing with.
-Furthermore, we ask for the time and date stamp ID to prove that the documents supplied are recent and not stolen off someone else’s hard drive.
+It is easy for someone to retrieve a photo of you, so we require a Biometric ID check to prove that the ID matches the person we are dealing with.
+Furthermore, prove that the documents supplied are recent and not stolen off someone else’s hard drive.
 Many people have unencrypted ID documents stored on their devices that can be taken if the device is compromised by a hacker.

 4 - Final Questions

 Some people choose to pay from a joint bank account (e.g. one in both the husband and wife’s names).

 If so, we need to know if a different name from your own will appear on the transaction.

 The last step is an opportunity to say anything further, or supply anything else that might support your application.

 Lastly – “SEND” your application and await approval to start buying and selling!

 What you see is what you get!
 Our advertised rates include ALL fees, and the price agreed upon at the time of purchase is fixed regardless of what happens in the market.
 Our fees appear slightly higher than exchanges because we have done all the hard work for you – with education and support to help get you started, and no need for you to deal with multiple exchanges or currency conversions.